 Saint Sophia Ridge is a high mountain ridge at an elevation of 3.829m (12,562ft) above the sea level, located in Ouray County, in the U.S. state of Colorado.
-It’s one of the highest mountain roads of Colorado.
+It’s one of the highest roads of Colorado.

-The trail to the summit is called Governor Basin Road.
+Set high at the head of Governor Basin in the San Juan Mountains of Colorado, the road to the summit is totally unpaved.
+It is called Governor Basin Road.
 It’s an old mining road.
-Keep an eye on the weather for thunderstorms and lightning.
-Near the summit there are remants of several abandoned old mining buildings.
+Near the summit are remnants of several abandoned old mining buildings.
 The road can be driven in many stock SUVs equipped with 4x4 & higher clearance.
 However, the road is continuously rocky and does present some degree of clearance challenges for stock SUVs.

 The trail is narrow with few places for passing so meeting someone can be a challenge.
 This trail is a treasure with no traffic and complete solitude.
 Keep an eye on the weather for thunderstorms and lightning.
 The views from the summit are spectacular.
 The road is accessible from June to October.